silentorb/marloth-story/books/fairytale/part6.md

 figure out how to fix this mess we're in."

-For a moment Deadwick looked like he was going to cast the doctor aside and shoot her anyway, but after much glaring he begrudgingly holstered his weapon.
+For a moment Deadwick looked like he was going to cast the doctor aside and shoot her anyway, or just shoot both of them, but after much glaring he begrudgingly holstered his weapon.

 Adelle didn't hear any of this.
 The world around her and James had